 Old-Fashioned Bleeding Heart

-There's little wonder why old-fashioned bleeding heart (Dicentra spectabilis) is a shade-garden favorite.
+There's little wonder why old-fashioned bleeding heart (Dicentra spectabilis) is a favorite of plants that grow in shade.
 In late spring and early summer, it produces pink or white heart-shaped flowers that hang from elegant, arching stems.
-This top-notch plant is hardy in Zones 3-9 and grows up to 4 feet tall.
+This top-notch shade plant is hardy in Zones 3-9 and grows up to 4 feet tall.

 Test Garden Tip: By midsummer, old-fashioned bleeding heart usually goes dormant and loses its foliage.
 Plant it with astilbe or hosta so you don't end up with a bare spot in your garden.